mattsayler/CartographicDesign/CartographicDesignNotes.md

 ### What is a Map?
 * Argument
 * Implied authority
-    * i.e. people following GIS into a lake
+    * i.e. people following GPS into a lake
 * Communication goal

 ### Why cartography matters